yourjelly/odoo/doc/reference/views.rst

         opens the card's record in the form view in editable mode ``delete``
         deletes the card's record and removes the card

-    * kanban-specific CSS

-      * CSS Class

-        ``o_m2o_hidden``
-          define this class on element which needed to be hidden in kanban view opened via m2o search more records option in mobile device ``o_m2o_visible``
-          define this class on element which needed to be visible only in kanban view opened view m2o search more records option in mobile device

     .. todo::